• Skip to primary navigation

 Shot of a finished pizza with title text overlay for Pinterest

-Friday pizza night is about to get a whole lot better with this easy, make ahead recipe!
+Friday night pizza is about to get a whole lot better with this easy, make-ahead recipe!

 • 🧾 Ingredients